Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Soft & Sweet Irish Soda Bread. - harvestandnourish.com

-Irish Soda Bread
+Irish Soda Bread (with Cranberries and Raisins)

-This Soft & Sweet Irish Soda Bread has a scone-like texture created with the addition of butter and requires just 10 minutes of hands-on prep time.
-Beginner friendly, this untraditional version is made with raisins, dried cranberries and brown sugar and is one of the easiest bread recipes you will ever make!
+This soft & sweet Irish Soda Bread has a scone-like texture created with the addition of butter and requires just 10 minutes of hands-on prep time.
+Beginner-friendly, this untraditional version is made with raisins, dried cranberries and brown sugar and is one of the easiest bread recipes you will ever make!

 Print Save Saved Recipe!